Stocks end lower after report on Biden's tax proposal - WTMJ

 Stocks have rallied in recent weeks amid a string of encouraging reports on hiring, retail sales and other economic data.
 COVID-19 vaccinations and massive support from the U.S. government and Federal Reserve are fueling expectations for solid corporate profit growth as more businesses reopen after being forced to close or operate on a limited basis due to the pandemic.

-The last round of stimulus from the government helped lift retail sales, and investors now have to weigh other proposals in Washington, including a proposed $2.3 trillion infrastructure package that Biden has called for spending over eight years, and potential tax proposals.
+The last round of stimulus from the government helped lift retail sales, and investors now have to weigh other proposals in Washington, including possible changes to tax laws and a proposed $2.3 trillion infrastructure package that Biden has called for spending over eight years.

 Washington aside, investors are focusing on earnings as the bulk of companies in the S&P 500 spend the next few weeks reporting their financial results.
 Wall Street is hoping to get a better sense of just how much companies in various sectors are benefiting from the economic recovery.
 They are also listening for clues on prospects for the recovery to continue as vaccine distribution rolls on and people try to return to some semblance of normal.

-AT&T rose 3.6% after reporting results that beat expectations, helped by higher wireless phone charges as well as the success of its streaming service HBOMax.
-Equifax also rose after reporting strong results.
+AT&T rose 4.2% after reporting results that beat expectations, helped by higher wireless phone charges as well as the success of its streaming service HBOMax.
+Equifax jumped 14.9% after also reporting strong results.

 The broader market has had a choppy week of ups and downs as Wall Street digests earnings and tries to gauge how much and how quickly the U.S. and global economy will recover through 2021.